Price

 • 8 Countries

-Map of NEW!
-Antarctic Explorer & The Americas itinerary
+Map of Antarctic Explorer & the Americas itinerary

 Icy peninsulas to ancient lands

-Join Viking on a grand journey from Central America to the “Last Continent.”
+Join Viking on a grand journey from the “Last Continent” to Central America.
 Uncover a world of wonder as you admire striking Antarctica and participate in valuable scientific studies.
 Enjoy the exclusive use of your ship’s expedition equipment and experience up-close wildlife encounters.
 Discover the secrets of Central America’s ancient cultures, immerse yourself in the Yucatán Peninsula’s natural beauty and explore Chile and its majestic fjords.

 Special ops boat tour group, Antarctica